 Regardless of your industry, you want to know that the data collected by your forms is being handled in a secure manner, but there are certain industries and situations where extra protection or compliance is required.

-If you need to collect sensitive data with your forms, look for things like HIPAA compliance and PCI DSS Level 1 Certification (both of which are included on our Compliance Cloud plan).
-These extra security measures help you ensure you’re conducting business in secure way and are compliant with important regulations.
+If you need to collect sensitive data with your forms, look for things like encryption at rest and PCI DSS Level 1 Certification (FormAssembly offers both on all plans).
+These extra security measures help you ensure you’re conducting business in a secure way and are compliant with important regulations.